JaeWong91/MS2-Marvel-Game/README.md

 ## Known Bugs

-- Sound control settings for the Card Matching page.
 - On my mobile device, the bottom section of the Battle page has the marvel background image cut-off.

 ## Tutorials and Credits